 There are many benefits of online learning for both the student and the instructor.
 The following are just a few of the potential benefits:

 If this is your classroom style, you may not be comfortable in an online class.
 If you don’t participate by posting messages, neither your instructor nor your classmates will know you are “in class.”
 The online environment requires that every student participates for the entire course to succeed.
-For this reason, online classes are often smaller than face-to-face classes.
-A typical class has up to 15 students.
 Ideas and concepts “discussed” online become the major focus of the class.

 You can complete your work at anytime and anywhere via the Internet.